drumtj/map-extension/README.md

 ## Features

-- settable key, value from object or array to Map
+- you can set key and value from object or array
--
+- you can change the size of the map with the length property.
+- you can clone an object with the clone() method.
+- you can use map, filter, reduce like an array.

+In an array you have to loop around to find the elements, and in an object you have to loop around to know the total length.
+Mapx brings together the advantages of arrays and objects.
+We have improved the inconvenience of the existing Map Class.

 ## Installing